Mario Cordone

 1) Violin sonata

 The Violin sonata in G minor was composed in 1916, that means as a student during his time at the Milan conservatory.
-I have no information about a performance of the work.
+The work received a second prize in the composition competition of the Federazione Lombarda dei Professionisti di Musica in 1921.

 2) Trio for violin, cello and piano

-The Piano trio in D minor was composed in 1920, very likely at the end of his studies in Milan.
-Again I have no information about a performance of the work.
+The Piano trio in D minor was composed in 1920 at the end of his studies in Milan.
+A performance took place in early June 1921 at the Milan conservatory.